mateuszcalderon/cpp-quadratic-equation-solver/README.md

   <h1>C++ Quadratic Equation Solver</h1>
 </div>

 This C++ program solves quadratic equations in the form of _ax² + bx + c = 0_.
-It calculates the roots based on the discriminant, providing either two distinct real roots, one repeated root, or notifying the user when there are no real solutions.
+It calculates the roots using the discriminant, which can result in two distinct real roots, one repeated root, or a notification if there are no real solutions.
 The program includes input validation to ensure correct user input and displays results with clear formatting.

 #### Key Features:
-  - Handles invalid input with error checking
+  - Handles invalid input with error checking.
-  - Implements efficient computation and clear output formatting
+  - Implements efficient computation and clear output formatting.
-  - Provides informative messages for equations with no real solutions
+  - Provides informative messages for equations with no real solutions.
-  - Supports both distinct real roots and repeated roots
+  - Supports both distinct real roots and repeated roots.

 ## Code Walkthrough:
 #### Libraries: